 Internet Engineering Task Force

-Formed in 1986
+formed 1986

+other standards groups cooperate with, imitate or

+fear the IETF (but some still ignore it)

-Was not considered important for a long time - good!!
+not important enough for a long time - good!!

-Not government approved - great!!
+not government approved - great!!

-People not companies
+people not companies

 "rough consensus and running code"